iaw-2023/IoT-Impact-laravel/README-EN.md

 ### OBTAIN AND MODIFY USING API

-The following entities can be obtained and modified by API:
+The following entities can be obtained and modified via API:
 - Order
 - Items